gael-vanderlee/gael-vanderlee.github.io/_pages/about.md

 social: true
 ---

 Welcome to my personal website!
-Beware, it's still very much under construction.
+It's a work in progress.

 French-born, US educated researcher, I work in the fields of Brain Computer Interfaces, Virtual Reality and Artificial Intelligence.
 I also enjoy teaching, photography, tech and climbing.